SophZoe/Genetic_Algorithm/README.md

 - **"Intelligent":** Makes agents be able to detect poisonous food  and thus avoid consuming it, as well as to avoid direct interaction with agents with the "Agressive" gene.

  - **"Aggressive":** Aggressive agents might implicitly have an advantage at food sources due to their willingness to engage in conflicts.
-However their are not able to tell apart the food type with high "sickness_risk" from the food with "sickness_risk" = 0 and thus are more prone to get immobilized for a round after consuming the poisonous food.
+However their are not able to tell apart the food type with high "sickness_risk" from the food with "sickness_risk" = 0 and thus are more prone to lose twice as much energy after consuming the poisonous food.

 The initial distribution of genes (genedistribution method) links "Intelligence to "Aggression", such that if an agent is intelligent _(self.genetic["Intelligent"] == True)_, it is not aggressive _(self.genetic["Aggressive"] = False)_.
 This setup implies that intelligence in agents is associated with non-aggressive behavior, indicating a strategic approach to survival that avoids unnecessary risks.